 - > These medications are used to prevent the multiplication of abnormal cells and destroy them. - A blood test will be done prior to every treatment cycle.
-Depending on the results and side effects of the previous treatment, the dose of the medication might be adjusted or the treatment might be delayed. - You may experience fatigue during your treatments.
-This is usually only temporary and may be related to different reasons (medication, stress, the disease).
-Maintain a good level of activity but rest when you feel the need to. - > Your appetite may diminish.
+Depending on the results and side effects of the previous treatment, the dose of the medications might be adjusted or the treatment might be delayed. - > Your appetite may diminish.
 Eat more often, in smaller quantities. - Your sense of taste may be altered.
 Enhance foods with fines herbes or lemon juice.
-Eating fruits and non sugared candies, chewing non-sugared gums, etc., may mask the metallic taste. - Alcohol (in small quantities) is permitted and will not affect the efficacy of the treatments. - You can have an active sexual life during your treatment.
+Eating fruits and non sugared candies, chewing non-sugared gums, etc., may mask the metallic taste. - > Alcohol (in small quantities) is permitted and will not affect the efficacy of the treatments. - You can have an active sexual life during your treatments.
+Your partner will not be exposed to, nor harmed by chemotherapy effects.
 However, a decrease in your sexual drive may occur during this period.
-This may also be influenced by different factors (fatigue, stress, etc.). - In pre-menopausal female patients, chemotherapy may cause irregularities or cessation of the menstrual cycle during treatment.
+This may also be influenced by different factors (fatigue, stress etc.) - In pre-menopausal female patients chemotherapy may cause irregularities or cessation of the menstrual cycle during treatment.
 The menstrual cycle may restart or return to normal after the end of treatment.
 The menstrual cycle may also stop permanently.
 However, a pregnancy remains possible and chemotherapy administered during pregnancy may harm the embryo.
 A birth control method is strongly recommended during treatment.
 Breastfeeding is contra-indicated during treatment. - For male patients, the sperm count may be affected and negative effects on the embryo may occur.
 In fact, the production of spermatozoids may be reduced or completely absent during treatments.
 In certain patients, this reduction of fertility may be permanent, may get better or return to normal after the treatments have stopped.
 This reduction of fertility does not prevent erection or sexual activity.
 A pregnancy remains possible.
-If you have sex with a woman of childbearing age it is strongly recommended to use a method of contraception during the treatment. - Consult your doctor or pharmacist before you take other medications (even over the counter medications available without a prescription) or natural health products or if you need to receive a vaccine.
-These may provoke an interaction with your treatment and diminish its efficacy or increase side effects. - > Follow the instructions given by your cancer center about the right way to handle and dispose of biological fluids (for example urine, stools) in order to protect the environment and your relatives. - > Be sure to always have on hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
+If you have sex with a woman of childbearing age it is strongly recommended to use a method of contraception during the treatment. - > Consult your doctor or pharmacist before you take other medications (even over the counter medications available without a prescription) or natural health products or if you need to receive a vaccine.
+These may provoke an interaction with your treatment and diminish its efficacy or increase side effects. - Follow the instructions given by your cancer center about the right way to handle and dispose of biological fluids (for example urine, stools) in order to protect the environment and your relatives. - > Be sure to always have on hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
 Give it to your doctor and your pharmacist.
 It is important to make them aware of any change.